quiltdata/quilt/quilt_repository_format.md

         - list all instances with versions, ordered by version
     - lookup tags:
         - list all instances with tags, ordered by tag
+    - alternate:
-    - #Alternate: order instances by reverse creation date
+        - order instances by reverse creation date
         - mark each instance printed in metadata map
         - list all untagged, unversioned instances for the package

 ### import
 - lookup package hash in contents